Peanut allergy: Epidemiology

 Peanut allergy is one of the most dangerous food allergies, and one of the least likely to be outgrown.
 In Western countries, the incidence of peanut allergy is between 1.5% and 3%.
 There has been a sudden increase in the number of cases in the early 21st century.

 It is one of the most common causes of food-related deaths.
 A meta-analysis found that death due to overall food-induced anaphylaxis was 1.8 per million person-years in people having food allergies, with peanut as the most common allergen.
 However, there are opinions that the measures taken in response to the threat may be an overreaction out of proportion to the level of danger.
 Media sensationalism has been blamed for anxiety outweighing reality.
+In those with peanut allergy, anaphylaxis occurred in a third of those with a second exposure.

-The percentage of people with peanut allergies is approximately 0.6% in the United States.
+The percentage of people with peanut allergies is approximately 2% in the United States.
 In a 2008 study, self-reported incidence of peanut allergy was estimated to affect 1.4% of children in the United States, triple the 0.4% rate found in a 1997 study.
-In England, an estimated 4,000 people are newly diagnosed with peanut allergy every year, 25,700 having been diagnosed with peanut allergy at some point in their lives.

-Frequency among adults and children is similar—around 1%—but one study showed self-reports of peanut allergy are on the rise in children in the United States.
-The number of young children self-reporting the allergy doubled between 1997 and 2002.
 Studies have found that self-reported rates of food allergies is higher than clinically observed rates of food allergies.
 The rates in self-reported incidence of the allergy, previously thought to be rare, may not be correlated with medical data confirming the self-reported incidence.